Legacy and emerging contaminants in seaweeds of interest for Washington state aquaculture development

 Seaweed is a traditional food in many Pacific Northwest Indigenous Asian and Pacific Islander communities, and a general interest in harvesting, farming and consuming seaweed is growing.
 However, seaweeds have been shown to accumulate contaminants at elevated levels that can be harmful to human health.
 Marine farmers and harvesters in Washington need access to information regarding the contaminants present in Salish Sea seaweeds and how these contaminants vary among species and over time.

 Washington Sea Grant-funded researchers are building from previous work to conduct a more comprehensive assessment of seaweed contamination in Washington.
-The team is analyzing how concentrations of contaminants of concern vary seasonally and inter-annually, spatially and among seaweed species.
 They are also investigating the potential for passive water samplers to predict the amounts of contaminants that will accumulate in farmed kelps.
-The team is also collaborating with the Swinomish Tribe and K–12 teachers to develop lesson plans about seaweed.
+Interpretation of results focuses on human consumption of seaweed and health impacts; potential seasonality of seaweed/contaminant interactions; and how contaminants accumulate in different species of seaweed.
+The team continues to support the development of a place-based seaweed curriculum with La Conner School District and develop lesson plans about seaweed with the Swinomish Tribe.